-The one thing you don’t get with Fizzle is the multiple courses with detailed instruction on how to write well.
-Don’t get me wrong, they do have a blogging course and an email list building course that are both in-depth.
+The one thing you don’t get with Fizzle is the multiple courses with detailed instructions on how to write well.
+Don’t get me wrong, they do have a blogging course and an email list building course that is detailed.
 But they don’t have ten writing courses the way Morrow does.
 And that’s fine because they are not focusing on blogging only.

 Courses at Fizzle

 They have just added hosting and a jam-packed SEO course with Matt Giovanisci.
 All of their courses are video-driven with check sheets and other downloads as well as written sections.

 They have tons of filters on the course page, so you can easily find the beginning, intermediate, and advanced coursework or search by topic, or search for courses you have in progress.

 Here is a sample of some of the courses

 - Start a Blog that Matters with Corbett Barr